airlift/drift/README.md

-# Swift
+# Drift

-Swift is an easy-to-use, annotation-based Java library for creating Thrift serializable types and services.
+Drift is an easy-to-use, annotation-based Java library for creating Thrift serializable types and services.

-# Swift Codec
+# Drift Codec

-[Swift Codec](swift-codec) is a simple library specifying how Java objects are converted to and from Thrift.
+[Drift Codec](drift-codec) is a simple library specifying how Java objects are converted to and from Thrift.
 This library is similar to JaxB (XML) and Jackson (JSON), but for Thrift.
-Swift codec supports field, method, constructor, and builder injection.
+Drift codec supports field, method, constructor, and builder injection.
 For example:

     @ThriftStruct